rccordell/feeling-responsive/pages/assignments/fieldbook.md

 ### Organizing Your Fieldbook

-Your fieldbook will be, essentially, a folder including a set of .md files, perhaps including supplemental files such as images referenced in the documents.
+Your fieldbook will be, essentially, a folder comprising at least 10 `.md` files, perhaps including supplemental files such as images referenced in the documents.
 We'll work on setting this up in our first code session, so you don't need to understand precisely what this means right now.
 Your fieldbooks will be posted to the [Class Updates](/updates/) section of the course website.

 ### Composition

-Your fieldbook entries will vary quite a bit from week to week.
+Your fieldbook entries will vary quite a bit from lab to lab.
 However, there are a few elements I will expect in each entry:

 1. Completion of any lab-specific activities.
 Most of our experiential activities will include a specific set of outcomes.
 For example, I might ask you to reflect on a set of questions about your experiences or challenge you to adapt the day's code to solve some practice problems, or you might produce a specific material product such as a letterpress printed sheet.
 The first task of any fieldbook entry will be to demonstrate completion of these tasks.
 In the case of a coding session, you will likely integrate code snippets directly into the .RMD file (more on this as those labs approach).
 For other labs you may instead reference external proof of your work (and possibly submit that external evidence separately).